Blog

 - Decorate, which is used to decorate already registered services.

-Assembly scanning is not what we are interested in here so I won't detail it here, just know that the Scan method allow you to browse some assemblies and to register some implementations of services in the lifetime you want.
-The Scrutor package has limited functionnality but it's very powerful, for example the assembly scanning is that great design that you can specify options like the registration strategy you want to apply which is how you want handling dupllicates services or implementation, anyway if you don't know it you should take a moment to discover it (there is a great and very detailled blog post from Andrew Lock about it: Using Scrutor to automatically register your services with the ASP.NET Core DI container.
+Assembly scanning is not what we are interested in here so I won't detail it, just know that the Scan method allows you to browse some assemblies and to register some implementations of services with the lifetime you want.
+The Scrutor package has limited functionality but it's very powerful; for example, the assembly scanning is so well designed that you can specify options like the registration strategy you want to apply, which is how you want to handle duplicate services or implementations.
+Anyway, if you don't know it you should take a moment to discover it (there is a great and very detailed blog post by Andrew Lock about it: Using Scrutor to automatically register your services with the ASP.NET Core DI container).

-The method we want to use here is the Decorate method which allows to decorate already registered services.
-You register your decorated service, than you can decorate it with a decorator service, and you can still add some decorator's decorators if you need to.
+The method we want to use here is the Decorate method, which allows you to decorate already registered services.
+You register your decorated service, then you can decorate it with a decorator service, and you can still add decorators of decorators if you need to.

-What we want to do here is basic need : we want to know how much time some methods takes to complete.
+What we want to do here is a basic need: we want to know how much time some methods take to complete.

 Assume we have the default .NET 6 Api application.

-The first thing we do is to create a service interface and his implementation to get the get forecast logic out of the controller.
+The first thing we do is to create a service interface and its implementation, to get the forecast logic out of the controller.

 public interface IWeatherService